Vansmak/OCDarr/README.md

 - Use with overseer or Jellyseer to manage at the episode level instead of full season

 _Not designed for media hoarders or large household servers with multiple users at different points in series._
+_Use is intended for owned media or paid supscription services._

 ## 🌟 Features